Aarvis/spaces-datajam2023/README.md

 ```

 Incase of npm i error or dependency issues due to graphql version conflicts
-delete the node_modules in /js/server, extarct and paste the node_modules folder in that location.
+delete the node_modules in /js/server, extarct node_modules.zip and paste the node_modules in that location.
+That should resolve the issue
-Google Drive URL

 ### 3. Generate Prisma Client
 Run the following command: